Brand Names: Lozol

 - What is the most important information I should know about indapamide (Lozol)?

-- What should I discuss with my doctor before taking indapamide (Lozol)?
+- What should I discuss with my healthcare provider before taking indapamide (Lozol)?

 - How should I take indapamide (Lozol)?

 - What happens if I miss a dose (Lozol)?

 - What should I avoid while taking indapamide (Lozol)?

 - What other drugs will affect indapamide (Lozol)?

 - Where can I get more information (Lozol)?